 3. Ad overload is driving ad blocks

-Traditional advertising used to be reserved for brands with a large budget to spend.
+Traditional advertising used to be reserved for brands with a sizable marketing budget.
 That’s why in 1984 the average person saw around 2,000 ads per day.
-As advertising online grew more affordable and digital advertising grew in popularity that increased to more than 5,000 ads per day by 2014.
+By 2014, digital advertising grew more popular and more affordable to the point where consumers were exposed to more than 5,000 per day.

-In a world where consumers are actively blocking ads it’s no surprise they’re embracing content marketing and all the value it brings without being even remotely intrusive.
+In a world where consumers are actively blocking ads it’s no surprise they’re embracing non-invasive content marketing and all the value it brings.

 4. More people get info online than ever before

-It’s not just the younger generation heading online for entertainment and socialization.
 The convenience and quality of information online is driving more people to the web than ever in search of answers, information, and value – and not just the younger generation.